kodyabbott/cyclopsaudit/README.md

 ## Updating the Bucket Name

-Open the `template.yaml` file and replace `your-s3-bucket-name` with the name of the S3 bucket containing the file `describe-images.json`.
-This bucket will also store the output from the Lambda function.
+Open the both the `template.yaml` and `samconfig.toml` files and replace `your-s3-bucket-name` with the name of the S3 bucket containing the file `describe-images.json`.
+This bucket will also store the output from the Lambda function as well as the AWS SAM files.

 ## Building the Project